 14. Content placement split testing

 Or an email opt-in form in the sidebar may generate more leads than one at the bottom.
-Map intentional visitor journeys.
+Be intentional about your visitor journeys, and then you can map your website architecture accordingly.

 15. Mobile experience testing